sheffield-bioinformatics-core/periscope/README.md

         * multiple amplicons can contribute to reads which support the same sgRNA
         * we normalise on a per amplicon level and then sum these to get an overall normalised count

+### Illumina Data

+Ilumina data is still a work in progress, as of v0.0.7 you can get raw sgRNA counts and counts normalised to the average coverage around the ORF TRS start site.

 ## Outputs: